ABZB/Level-Recurver/README.md

 	FireRed (Beta):

 	* Level curve rescaled so the Elite 4 has Pokemon at level 100 the first time (Need to rework level curve formula to mirror the one I made for later Gens).
-	* Currently requires you to enter the offset for Trainer Data and the number of trainers, even for the base game.
+	* WARNING: Currently requires you to enter the offset for Trainer Data and the number of trainers, even for the base game.
+Not doing so results in the program using the Emerald default values.

 	Emerald: